learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/PostgreSQL_psycopg2.md

 pyscopg2 is an adapter for Python that allows you to easily perform PostgreSQL operations in your Python programs.
 It's commonly used with other Python libraries like Flask, which collectively allow you to modify a PostgreSQL database in your application with minimal hassle.

 ## PostgreSQL installation
 The following link is to download PostgreSQL onto your computer: [https://www.postgresql.org/download/](https://www.postgresql.org/download/) .
 This link also shows the different versions of PostgreSQL to match your computer.
-Follow the instructions after downloading.
+Follow the instructions after downloading and make sure to remember the username and password during setup.
 For your convenience, here are the links to download the installer for PostgreSQL on different OS:
 - Windows: [https://www.postgresql.org/download/windows/](https://www.postgresql.org/download/windows/)
 - MacOS: [https://www.postgresql.org/download/macosx/](https://www.postgresql.org/download/macosx/)
 - Linux: [https://www.postgresql.org/download/linux/](https://www.postgresql.org/download/linux/)

-Once installed, you can create a database, relation, and tables with the PostgreSQL client called "pgAdmin". pgAdmin is automatically downloaded when using the links above and can be accessed by searching your task bar.
-You can also perform queries on relations and tables through its query tool.
-More information on how to use pgAdmin can be found at this [link](https://www.pgadmin.org/docs/pgadmin4/6.21/index.html).

 If you are using MacOS, you can also run the command `brew install postgresql` in your terminal.
 Note that you also have to have Homebrew installed for this command to work. `brew install postgresql` allows the user to use PostgreSQL on their command line by simply initiating a PostgreSQL environment with the command `psql`.
+More information can be found [here](https://www.moncefbelyamani.com/how-to-install-postgresql-on-a-mac-with-homebrew-and-lunchy/).

 For Windows users, the user should download PostgreSQL through the link provided above.
 If the user wants to utilize PostgreSQL on the command line, they must (after installation):
 1. Add the PostgreSQL bin directory path to the PATH environment variable.
 2. Run the command `psql -U <username>`, where `<username>` is the username you selected during installation.

+Once installed, you can create a database, relation, and tables with the PostgreSQL client called **pgAdmin**. **pgAdmin** is automatically downloaded when using the links above and can be accessed by searching your task bar.
+(If you are using Homebrew, you have to install **pgAdmin** separately by running `brew install --cask pgadmin4`.)
+You can also perform queries on relations and tables through its query tool.
+More information on how to use **pgAdmin** can be found at this [link](https://www.pgadmin.org/docs/pgadmin4/6.21/index.html).

 ## psycopg2 Installation
 To work with psycopg2, you can use pip to install it by running `pip install psycopg2` in your console.
 Make sure you execute this command in the directory you will be using psycopg2.
 Once finished, you can import psycopg2 (`import psycopg2` at the top of the relevant Python file), and perform the desired operations.